Aliases for NPPA Gene

 NPPA (Natriuretic Peptide A) is a Protein Coding gene.
-Diseases associated with NPPA include atrial fibrillation, familial, 6 and cirrhotic cardiomyopathy.
+Diseases associated with NPPA include atrial fibrillation, familial, 6 and atrial standstill 2.
 Among its related pathways are Disease and Human Embryonic Stem Cell Pluripotency.
 GO annotations related to this gene include receptor binding and peptide hormone receptor binding.

 UniProtKB/Swiss-Prot for NPPA Gene

 Hormone playing a key role in cardiovascular homeostasis through regulation of natriuresis, diuresis, and vasodilation.
 Also plays a role in female pregnancy by promoting trophoblast invasion and spiral artery remodeling in uterus.
 Specifically binds and stimulates the cGMP production of the NPR1 receptor.
 Binds the clearance receptor NPR3.

 Natriuretic peptide (NP) receptors are single transmembrane catalytic receptors with intracellular guanylyl cyclase activity.
 There are three isoforms of NP receptors; NPR1, NPR2 and NPR3, which have conserved catalytic and regulatory domains and divergent ligand binding domains.
 Natruiretic peptide receptors bind alpha-atrial natriuretic peptide, brain natriuretic peptide and type C-natriuretic peptide with varying affinity and are found in the brain, vasculature and kidney.
 The main physiological role of NP receptors is in homeostasis of body fluid volume.